Ayfri/Kore/website/src/jsMain/resources/markdown/doc/oop/Entities_And_Players.md

 `player()` creates a `Player` instance (subclass of `Entity`) with `type = minecraft:player`, `limit = 1`, and the given name. `entity()` creates a generic `Entity` with custom selector arguments.

+Use `player(...)` when you want a selector already scoped to players, and `entity { ... }` when you need a reusable selector for mobs, armor stands, projectiles, or a more generic execute target.

 ## Execute helpers

 Entity-scoped execute shortcuts emit `/execute as`, `/execute at`, or both: